RegalonaManda/Avi-Player/README.md

 ﻿# AVI Player on SDL

-I am [Joan Valiente](www.linkedin.com/in/joan-valiente-lorite-498a9b129), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).
+I am [Eric Regalon], student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2,

 Download latest release [here](https://github.com/JoanValiente/Video-Player-Research/releases/tag/1.0)
 ## 1.Introduction

 In this website I will explain how to implement a module to reproduce AVI files, and how it works.
-This modules are programmed in C++ using VisualStudio2017.
+This modules are programmed in C++ using VisualStudio2019.
 I am also using Video For Windows libraries and DirectShow to open, read and decompress AVI files; and SDL to render graphics.

 I want to say that the way I have implemented this code is not absolute, or the best.
 There are many ways of doing it, this tutorial is just an example of how I managed to solve this problem, so if you do not want to follow this tutorial and do it your own way I encourage you to check the references links that I visited to do this.